 Since we gained knowledge of this beach we’ve been here 4 times and are definitely going to visit there again.
 Whether you want to snorkel or jump off a cliff, you will not be left disappointed.
 If you are a fan of the ocean and the water is your thing I would absolutely recommend a visit to Cala Barques.
 It is definitely a ‘not to miss’.

 Located in the south of Mallorca, is a protected paradise called Caló des Moro.
-While exploring the island of Mallorca, this was the most stunning beach that I encountered.
+While exploring the island, this was the most stunning Mallorca beach that I encountered.

 To get to Caló des Moro by car, it is about a one-hour drive from the capital, Palma.
 As far as I am aware, there is no public transportation from Palma to Caló des Moro, and if you are planning to see the natural beauty of the island – a car is your best bet for getting around